-In 2020, the HRCC was composed of Richard Guay (Chair), André Bérard and Joey Saputo.
+In 2021, the HRCC was composed of Richard Guay (Chair), André Bérard and Joey Saputo.
+Mr. Neil Manning was appointed as new member of the HRCC in October 2021.
 No member of the HRCC is an officer, executive or employee of the Corporation or of a subsidiary of the Corporation.
 All members of the HRCC are independent within the meaning of National Instrument 52-110 Audit Committees.

-The mandate of the HRCC consists of monitoring the performance assessment, succession planning and compensation of the Named Executive Officers and reviewing human-resources practices generally.
+The mandate of the HRCC consists of monitoring the performance assessment, succession planning and compensation of the NEOs and reviewing human-resources practices generally.
 Other responsibilities include: (i) appointing the executive officers of the Corporation upon recommendation of the CEO; (ii) reviewing the performance evaluations of the NEOs; (iii) recommending the NEOs' compensation levels to the Board of Directors; and (iv) retaining consulting services of outside experts for advice on executive compensation matters.